apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol.md

 ## X.509 Authentication

-The feature extends REST communication model to non-interactive X.509 authentication.
+The feature extends the CAS REST API communication model to non-interactive X.509 authentication where REST credentials may be retrieved from a certificate embedded in the request rather than the usual and default username/password.

-This pattern may be of interest in case if internal network architecture hides the CAS server from external users behind firewall or a messaging bus and allows only trusted applications to connect to the CAS server.
+This pattern may be of interest in cases where the internal network architecture hides the CAS server from external users behind firewall or a messaging bus and allows only trusted applications to connect to the CAS server.

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>The X.509 feature over REST
-provides a tremendously convenient target for claiming others identity.
+provides a tremendously convenient target for claiming user identities.
 To securely use this feature, network configuration <strong>MUST</strong> allow connections to the CAS server only from trusted hosts which in turn have strict security limitations and logging.</p></div>